Hungary’s ruling Fidesz party finalises divorce from EPP

 The 12 MEPs delegated by Fidesz will work as independent in the European Parliament.
 One MEP, delegated by the Christian Democratic People's Party will keep his post in the EPP.

 As for the future Fidesz is likely to join like-minded nationalists and anti-immigration parties in the European Conservatives and Reformists Group led by Orban’s main ally, the Law and Justice (PiS) of Poland.
-ECR also includes Giorgia Meloni’s Brothers of Italy party, with whom Orban has established cosy ties.
+ECR also includes Giorgia Meloni’s Brothers of Italy party, with whom Orban has established cozy ties.

 In a recent interview the Hungarian prime minister said his party is in no rush to find new partners but that there should be a home for Fidesz in Europe with parties that share the same values, those that "do not want migrants" and want to "protect traditional families."